davesque/davesque.github.io/content/posts/2023-12-14-why-do-anything.md

 Nothing separates you from the instrument.
 Your mind has been filled with music.

-And then, you have your answer as to the question: why do anything?
+And then, you have your answer to the question: why do anything?
 Do something simply to have it fill your mind.
 It doesn't matter how much better or worse you do it compared to the next person.
 Do it because it gives you the feeling of unity.

 This idea applies to anything.
 If you can't find the enjoyment and wonder in an activity, it will be hard to learn much from it.
 Granted, our modern world